plataplomo/hummingbot/workflow/time_handling/time_handling_CONSOLIDATED_ANALYSIS_2025.md

    - Comprehensive fixtures for all testing scenarios
    - Type-safe FreezerProtocol in use

-2. **Initial Test Migration** - IN PROGRESS
+2. **Initial Test Migration** - SIGNIFICANT PROGRESS
-   - 8 files migrated to use FreezerProtocol
+   - 7 files migrated to use FreezerProtocol
-   - 7 files properly marked with @pytest.mark.timing
+   - 66 files properly marked with @pytest.mark.timing (much higher than expected)
-   - Scripts created for migration assistance
+   - Scripts created and verified for migration assistance

 3. **VCR Integration** - EXCELLENT
-   - 94 test files use VCR with timestamp filtering
+   - 82 test files use VCR with timestamp filtering
    - Comprehensive header and body filtering
+   - VCR configuration in `/tests/fixtures/vcr_config.py`

 ### Remaining Recommendations